-The honest truth is that most of us don’t know how to take better care of ourselves.
-We have far more compassion and patience for strangers, our friends and our loved ones, than we do for our own self.
+Most of us don’t know how to take better care of ourselves.
+As a child, we may not have been taught the importance of self care.
+Therefore, as an adult, we may have far more compassion and patience for strangers, our friends and our loved ones, than we do for our own self.
 We compliment other people, admire their gifts and talents but how rarely do we say something nice about ourselves or pay ourselves a complement?

 We have got so used to being our own worst enemy that we don’t even realise when we criticise ourselves or put ourselves down.
 It has just become our natural way of being.
 Our dominant habit.
 Many of us don’t even believe we deserve our own love and kindness.
 We often neglect ourselves, our time, our bodies and our self esteem.
 Sadly, we often treat ourselves in the same way as we may have ( often not deliberately ) been treated by our love ones during childhood.